Yundi: Career

-Signing with Deutsche Grammophon
+2000–2009: Signing with Deutsche Grammophon

-Yundi has gained international recognition since winning the XIV International Chopin Piano Competition in 2000, as he became the first competitor to be awarded the First Prize in 15 years since Stanislav Bunin won it in 1985, as well as the youngest and first Chinese first-prize winner.
-Since then, he has collaborated with leading orchestras worldwide, including the Berlin Philharmonic Orchestra, the Leipzig Gewandhausorchester, Mahler Chamber Orchestra, and Philharmonia Orchestra.
+Yundi has gained international recognition since winning the XIV International Chopin Piano Competition in 2000, where he became the first competitor to be awarded the first prize in 15 years since Stanislav Bunin won it in 1985.
+He was also the youngest competitor ever to win first prize, in addition to also being the first Chinese first-prize winner.
+Since then, he has collaborated with international orchestras such as the Berlin Philharmonic Orchestra, the Leipzig Gewandhausorchester, the Mahler Chamber Orchestra, and the Philharmonia Orchestra.

-In 2001, Yundi became the first Chinese pianist signed by Deutsche Grammophon (DG) for which he exclusively recorded until 2008.
-His first album for the label was Yundi Li: Chopin.
-It was first released in Japan and warmly welcomed.
-In its review, Gramophone magazine wrote, "his unequivocal triumph is faithfully mirrored on his DG début album in performance after performance.
-Everything is naturally and enviably proportioned (a rare but necessary attribute in the everelusive Chopin)‚ everything fuelled alike by a style and poise way beyond his teenage years".
+In 2001, Yundi became the first Chinese pianist signed by Deutsche Grammophon (DG), recording exclusively for DG until 2008.
+On December 19, 2001, his first album, Yundi Li: Chopin, was released globally from Beijing.
+In Japan, it sold 200,000 copies, and, in Hong Kong, it broke platinum sales within 10 days of release, for which it won the IFPI Hong Kong Top Sales Award.
+In a review, Gramophone praised his DG début album for faithfully mirroring "his unequivocal triumph" in every recording: "Everything is naturally and enviably proportioned (a rare but necessary attribute in the ever-elusive Chopin)‚ everything fuelled alike by a style and poise way beyond his teenage years".

 Yundi made his Carnegie Hall debut in 2003, performing in a concert celebrating the 150th Anniversary of Steinway & Sons.
 Bernard Holland of The New York Times wrote: "Yundi Li, a young but seasoned competition gladiator, played Chopin and Liszt with a promising mix of elegance and impetuosity."
-His United States orchestral debut took place the next month, when he played Chopin's Piano Concerto No. 1 with the Philadelphia Orchestra.
+His orchestral debut in the United States took place the next month, when he played Chopin's Piano Concerto No. 1 with the Philadelphia Orchestra.
 He was also honored at a special reception at the home of the Chinese Ambassador to the United States, where he performed for various officials of the US State Department.